-Every brand has to have a marketing strategy to address the fact that users are looking to interact with particular brands anytime and anywhere, including on mobile, a company’s website or app, in-store, and more.
-The brand needs to be omnipresent to ramp up its CRO’s and boost sales overall.
+Every brand’s marketing strategy should plan for the fact that customers interact with brands anytime and anywhere, including on mobile, a company's website or app, in-store, and more.

-Marketing has had to morph as global ecommerce changed in form and content.
-Moving your brand forward takes both innovative thinking and the application of marketing strategies.
+Marketing has had to morph as the global ecommerce landscape has evolved in form and content.
+Moving your brand forward takes innovative thinking, a greater marketing effort, and the application of cross-channel marketing strategies.

 You will need to address: